Victoria-FZ-eng/Reading-Notes/Class-09.md

-# Froms
+# Forms

-Forms are used to collect some information from users `<form action='url of the recieving page' method='get or post'></method>`, use `type` attribute to select the type of the data you want the users to give like a *text* or a *password* and many other values.
+Forms are used to collect some information from users `<form action='url of the receiving page' method='get or post'></method>`, use `type` attribute to select the type of the data you want the users to give like a *text* or a *password* and many other values.
 Use the attribute `select` to make the user select an `option` of a list, use `input` to upload files.

 ## Styling tables , lists and forms